rust-lang-ru/book/rustbook-ru/src/ch09-01-unrecoverable-errors-with-panic.md

 cd listings/ch09-error-handling/listing-09-01
 RUST_BACKTRACE=1 cargo run
-copy the backtrace output below check the backtrace number mentioned in the text below the listing -->
+copy the backtrace output below check the backtrace число mentioned in the text below the listing -->

 ```console